php-resta/resta-core/README.md

 <ins> Therefore, you must install its dependencies via composer before using the application object. </ins>

 > Now let's make a small example to show what can be done with this magic box.
-With this example, lets install an array as a configuration.Let's do reading this values.
+In this example,lets install an array as a configuration,then let's read these values.

 ## Security Vulnerabilities
 If you discover a security vulnerability within Resta,